 Program Evaluation and Health Services Research

-The Program Evaluation and Health Services Research (PE-HSR) unit is led by Dr. Kevin Brooks, PhD.
+The Program Evaluation and Health Services Research (PE-HSR) unit is led by Dr. Kevin Brooks, MSc, PhD.
 This has established two main goals:

 - Strengthen and extend the capacity of the Medicaid Services Administration (MSA) of the Michigan Department of Health and Human Services.

 - Capitalize on the data analytics, metrics, and collaborations with key provider and consumer stakeholders in order to develop research applications for extra-mural funding.

 The unit has the capability to inform the Medicaid program through analyses of Medicaid claim files and related data for which it has approval to access.
 Additional opportunities to work with these unique data sets may be available to other university researchers through Institute collaboration.

 The PE-HSR team brings together a variety of skills and experience.
 Affiliated staff are experienced in secondary analyses of large complex data sets including claim file data from Medicare and Medicaid, vital records and other data sets.
 Other fields represented by the team include clinical expertise, data management, epidemiology, health economics, and statistics.
 Our team members include:

 - Jing Chen, MS

 - Zongqiang Liao, PhD